map from Google Maps

 Blue Heron tall in a tall tree was there, and the power lines

-often have various birds, including an American Kestrel who still hunts
+often have various birds, including an American Kestrel who still hunts in winter

-there.
-I've often photographed Red-tailed and Red-shouldered
+along the shore.
+I've often photographed Red-tailed

 Several creeks feed into the lake through this densely wooded area where

-many herons and egrets, Turkey and Black Vultures may be found.
+many herons and egrets, Turkey- and Black-Vultures may be found.

-The domestic goose noise fills the area
+Raucous domestic goose noise often fills

-sometimes, but also at least one Great Blue Heron,
+the area, but also at least one Great Blue Heron,

 a Great Egret, several Turkey Vultures and Black Vultures